YousabAshraf/Voices_of_Space_Weather/README.md

 ## 📜 Compliance Statement

-* No NASA logos or official branding used
+* The official NASA logo is displayed on this website for educational purposes only as part of participation in the 2025 NASA Space Apps Challenge.
+* The use of the NASA logo does not imply any official endorsement, sponsorship, or partnership by NASA for this project.
+* The project complies with the NASA and NASA Space Apps Challenge logo usage guidelines.
-* All AI-generated content clearly labeled
+* All AI-generated content is clearly documented and labeled.
-* No AI-generated audio included
+* No AI-generated audio was used in this project.
-* Full human oversight maintained at all stages
+* All final creative, educational, and technical decisions were made under full human supervision.

 ---